Mika Lönnström

-Mika Lönnström (born 24 May 1974 in Porvoo) is a Finnish football coach who is currently Director of Sport at HIFK Fotboll in Finland's Veikkausliiga.
+Mika Lönnström (born 24 May 1974 in Porvoo) is a Finnish football coach and sporting director, currently managing Lobi Stars in Nigeria Premier Football League.

 Career

 Finland

 Lönnström started his coaching career at the age of 16 at FC Futura in Finland.
 After completing his UEFA A Licence (Welsh FA) qualification in 1998 he began working as a coach and director of coaching for several clubs.

 After many successful years as a coach and Technical director of Finnish Veikkausliiga team MYPA and after finalising a Degree of Football Management from Finnish FA he was appointed by Gnistan as a club executive director and head of operations.